 Radiation emergency response

-ARPANSA has established a Radiation Emergency Coordination Centre in Melbourne, which provides 24 hour access to expert radiation protection advice in the event of a radiation incident.
+ARPANSA has established a Radiation Emergency Coordination Centre in Melbourne, which provides 24-hour access to expert radiation protection advice in the event of a radiation incident.
 ARPANSA maintains specialised radiation monitoring capability to support the assessment of the radiation levels and the extent of radioactive contamination in the event of a radioactive release from a nuclear or radiological emergency.
 The capabilities and roles of these teams are consistent with the requirements of the IAEA Response Assistance Network (RANET) capabilities.
 ARPANSA also maintains laboratory-based facilities for the detailed analysis of environmental samples and for the measurement of radioactivity in contaminated people.

 In addition to provision of field and laboratory based radiation emergency response teams, ARPANSA also supports national and international radiological and nuclear emergency preparedness through: